 - Queries with one or more inequality filters on a property and one or more equality filters on other properties

 - Queries with a sort order on keys in descending order

 Indexes and properties

-Here are a few special considerations to keep in mind about indexes and how they relate to the properties of entities in Cloud Datastore:
+Here are a few special considerations to keep in mind about indexes and how they relate to the properties of entities in Datastore:

 Properties with mixed value types